 We use a wide variety of assessment tools to identify learning needs and plan appropriate programmes.
 Programmes can be individualised, small group or directed support within the Hub environment.
 Some of the learning support programmes are Early Words, Rainbow Reading, Steps for Literacy, Circle of Friends, social and emotional mentoring and Reading Recovery.

 We work very closely with the Resource Teachers of Learning & Behaviour Service (RTLB), the Resource Teacher of Literacy (RTLit), Methodist Mission mentoring, health nurse, School Mental Health team and many services within Special Education (MOE).

 We value the participation and partnership of our children, parents and outside agencies to support and create learning programmes that motivate and assist our children to achieve their potential and beyond.
-Parents are notified if their child would benefit from further assistance and they are welcome to contact their child’s Hub teachers in the first instance, or contact the SENCO.
+Parents are notified if their child would benefit from further assistance and they are welcome to contact their child’s Hub teachers in the first instance, or contact our SENCO, Sue Leadbetter.

-We take great pride in continuously upskilling our teachers and teacher aides with the skills and knowledge to keep up with current trends and research.
+We take great pride in continuously upskilling our teachers and teaching assistants with the skills and knowledge to keep up with current trends and research.